apache/flink/docs/content/docs/ops/metrics.md

       <td>
         The current drift from the minimal watermark emitted by all sources/tasks/splits that belong to the same watermark group.

-        Note: Available only when watermark alignment is enabled and the first common watermark is announced.
-You can configure the update interval in the WatermarkStrategy.
+        <p><strong>Note:</strong> Available only when watermark alignment is enabled and the first common watermark is
+        announced.
+You can configure the update interval in the WatermarkStrategy.</p>
       </td>
       <td>Gauge</td>
     </tr>